Gpriyanka31/Amazon_data_scrapping_project/README.md

 # Amazon_data_scrapping_project
+# I have scrapped amazon data using web scrapping
+# created a csv file
+# Then i have cleaned my data using python.
+# Connect Python with SQL
-I have scrapped amazon data using web scrapping,created a csv file and by using SQL i have fing some insights about the data and also connect SQL with PowerBI to show visualization part.
+# Using SQL i have find some insights about the data
+# connect SQL with PowerBI to show visualization part.